 Madness are third on the bill, beneath The Beastie Boys and Underworld.
 Trouble erupts after the gig as around 40 masked raiders vandalise the backstage area and rob the bars.

 CHRIS: We decided to stay and watch the Beastie Boys and were in our dressing room when the windows were smashed.
 I realised when I saw the way the people were dressed – crash helmets, baseball bats and machetes – that it was some sort of anti-establishment, anti-global, anti-property thing.
 They could have easily killed us all if they wanted to but they just sort of ushered us out.
 There was a young girl working there who was absolutely terrified and tried to hide in a cupboard.
 If she’d done it she would have been killed as they petrol bombed the dressing rooms.
+I should have known something bad was going to happen up because, on the way there, I got on the plane at gate 13 and then sat in seat 13

 JUNE 23: Glastonbury Festival, Somerset